Embedded Ruby issues

 rb_gc_register_mark_object(obj); // this.

-#2 Updated by Garthy X almost 5 years ago
+#2 Updated by Garthy X about 5 years ago

 Thankyou! :) I have had no luck reporting this issue in the past.
 Thankyou for taking the time to looking at it, and especially for finding the fault in my test code.